Home » Williams, Mark

 - Williams, Mark.
 2000.
 "Archaeological Site Distributions in Georgia; 2000."
 Early Georgia 28(1):1-55.

-Vanessa Hanvey, an undergraduate honors student, works and does research at Georgia State Site File.
+Vanessa Hanvey, a former undergraduate honors student, works and does research at Georgia State Site File.

 Dr. Williams runs the Georgia site file.
 Here artifacts are studies and cataloged.